-On the other hand, if you picked the dialogue option "Tell me more about Trolbold" and follow it up with "So trolls aren’t eating people anymore?" and continue pestering Jason about the troll’s diet you’ll eventually get a [Chaotic Neutral] dialogue option.
+On the other hand, if you picked the dialogue option "Tell me more about Trobold" and follow it up with "So trolls aren’t eating people anymore?" then continue pestering Jason about the trolls’ diet, you’ll eventually get a [Chaotic Neutral] dialogue option.
 This, finally, will frustrate Jason to the edge of rage, and only a [Diplomacy 20] check will avert violence.
 Other than this [Chaotic Neutral] option and a blatantly offensive [Lawful Evil] option, there’s a good chance Jason will leave you alone even if you persist in your desire to explore Trobold despite Jason’s misgivings.

 Jubilost Discovers the Dwarven Ruin